-The Town of East Hartford currently maintains an unassigned fund balance of just over \$18 million in its General Fund.
-As a percentage of the current adopted budget, East Hartford maintains just over 10% in reserve.
+The Town of East Hartford currently maintains a fund balance of \$24.6 million of which \$20.1 million is unassigned in its General Fund.
+As a percentage of the current adopted budget, East Hartford maintains 13.2% in total reserves and 10.8% in unassigned reserves.